Tpj-root/isro/Quiz_Assessment.md

 d.
 Planetary Science

-Ans : a.
+Ans: a.
 All of the above.

 ```